What is the Difference Between a Lawyer and a Barrister?

 Differences between a lawyer and barrister

-The following table summarises the core difference between lawyer and barrister:
+The following table summarises the core differences between a lawyer and a barrister:

 As seen above, the barrister vs lawyer comparison highlights different legal functions, though both are essential in the justice system.